Reinforcement Learning via Conservative Agent for Environments with Random Delays: Experiments

 \subsection{Benchmarks and Baseline Algorithms}

-We evaluated the conservative agent-based algorithm on continuous control tasks in the MuJoCo benchmark under different maximum allowable delays, $o_{\text{max}} \in \{5, 10, 20\}$, to assess its performance and robustness with respect to the degree of randomness in delays.
-Throughout all experiments, we assumed $\lambda_o$ to be an uniform distribution.
-Details of the benchmark environments and experimental setup are provided in Appendix~\ref{Experimental-detail}.
+We evaluated the conservative agent on diverse continuous control tasks from the MuJoCo benchmark under random delays with $\Delta_{\text{max}} \in \{5, 10, 20\}$, together with the state-of-the-art random-delay algorithms.
+To validate our theoretical analysis, we first model the random delay using a Poisson distribution with various rate parameters to assess robustness to changes in both the distributional form and the expected delay.
+We then evaluate the overall performance of the baseline algorithms under uniformly distributed random delays.
+Details of the benchmark environments and the experimental setup are provided in \ref{Experimental-detail}.

-The following algorithms were included as baselines in the experiments: SAC \citep{sac}, delayed-SAC \citep{acting}, DC/AC \citep{DCAC}, and state augmentation-MLP \citep{signal}.
-The normal SAC serves as a naive baseline that selects actions for currently usable states in a memoryless basis and performs `no-ops' otherwise, without concerning the violation of the Markov assumption.
-Delayed-SAC is a variant of delayed-$Q$ \citep{acting}, adapted by \citet{BPQL} for continuous spaces.
-It constructs an approximate dynamics model to infer unobserved states through recursive one-step predictions repeated over the delayed time steps.
+The following algorithms were included as baselines in our experiments: normal SAC \cite{sac}, delayed-SAC \cite{acting}, DC/AC \cite{DCAC}, and state augmentation-MLP \cite{signal}.
+The normal SAC serves as a naive baseline that selects actions for currently usable states in a memoryless basis and performs `no-ops' otherwise, without concerning the disruption of the Markov assumption.
+Delayed-SAC is a variant of delayed-$Q$ \cite{acting}, adapted by Kim et al. \cite{BPQL} for continuous spaces.
+It constructs an approximate dynamics model to infer unobserved states through recursive one-step predictions.
 DC/AC is another variant of SAC that incorporates off-policy multi-step value estimation with a partial trajectory resampling strategy, significantly improving sample efficiency and demonstrating remarkable performance under random delays.
-Lastly, state augmentation-MLP is a most recent algorithm that leverages time-calibrated information obtained from offline datasets to train its critic.
+Lastly, state augmentation-MLP is the most recent algorithm that leverages time-calibrated information obtained from offline datasets.
 Combined with auxiliary techniques, it has shown strong empirical performance under random delays.